Mothra (film): Writing

 While adapting the story for the film, screenwriter Shinichi Sekizawa picked his favorite aspects of the story and ignored everything else.
 Sekizawa patterned his script after the original King Kong and Godzilla films.
-Sekizawa felt that too much detail will confuse audiences and that it was more important to keep audiences entertained, stating, "My philosophy is to just add enough to tell the story and keep it moving along."
+Sekizawa felt that too much detail would confuse audiences and that it was more important to keep audiences entertained, stating, "My philosophy is to just add enough to tell the story and keep it moving along."
 Honda later admitted that the fantasy elements were Sekizawa's ideas while Honda was interested in the anti-nuclear themes.
 Originally, Hotta wanted to include an anti-discrimination message based on a person's size.

 The original story featured four fairies.
 Sekizawa felt four was unnecessary and trimmed the members to two, feeling that two fairies was manageable.
 The original story had the Shobijin stand at 60 centimeters but Sekizawa felt the size was too big and would create difficulties when building the sets.
-One of the original ideas had one of the Shobijin fall in love with one of the leads, however, Sekizawa dropped this idea because he felt it would have required many twists and turns and would had taken time away from Mothra.
+One of the original ideas had one of the Shobijin fall in love with one of the leads; however, Sekizawa dropped this idea because he felt it would have required many twists and turns and would have taken time away from Mothra.
 Originally, Mothra was to cocoon herself on the National Diet Building but Sekizawa felt it wasn't "spectacular enough" and changed the setting to Tokyo Tower.

 It was Sekizawa's decision to refer to the twins as "Shobijin" (small beauties), feeling that "small fairies from Infant Island" was too long to write.
 Sekizawa coined the name "Infant Island" simply because it "sounded good".
 In the United States, several promotional materials referred to the Shobijin as "Ailenas", despite Japanese publications and materials not using the term.
 Honda explained that the name originated from the original story that featured a fairy named "Ailena".
 The name reached the publicity department for overseas markets.
-Honda had originally written a scene that showed an area of the island bombed by the atomic bomb but due to budget costs, this scene was not filmed.
+Honda had originally written a scene that showed an area of the island bombed by the atomic bomb, but it was not filmed due to budget concerns.